^

 Use of interferon and its inducers.
 In acute renal failure, uremia and hemorrhagic nephrosonephritis, hemodialysis is necessary.

-Apply ribovirin and amixin.
-Currently, for the treatment and emergency prophylaxis against the Hantaan virus, a specific human immunoglobulin has been developed.
-In Russia, a deadly vaccine against HFRS was developed based on the K-27 strain of the Puumala virus, which is used for epidemiological reasons.
-Care must be taken when working with the test material and blood of patients.
+Ribovirin and amixin are used.
+Currently, a specific human immunoglobulin liquid of targeted action has been developed for the treatment and emergency prevention against the Hantaan virus.
+In Russia, a killed vaccine against HFRS based on the K-27 strain of the Puumala virus has been developed, which is used according to epidemiological indications.
+It is necessary to exercise caution when working with the test material and the blood of patients.

 You are reporting a typo in the following text: